sentryco/BioAuth/readme.md

 - Assert if user has a passcode enabled  https://bencoding.com/2017/01/04/checking-if-device-passcode-is-enabled/
 - Some code regarding auto lock of database: https://github.com/mozilla-lockwise/lockwise-ios/blob/master/Shared/Common/Helpers/AutoLockSupport.swift
 - Obfuscate screen when app resigns active  https://github.com/mssun/passforios/blob/master/pass/AppDelegate.swift

+### License:
+This software is licensed under the MIT License.
+Please ensure to adhere to the licensing terms when using, modifying, or distributing this code.

 ### Todo:
 - Re-name to "BiometryAuth"? or "Biometry"? or keep as is? keep as is, Apple might name something Biometry in the future and then you have an overlap issue etc